Welcome to today's edition of the Rush 24-7 podcast.

 The Department of Health and Human Services has already missed as many as four deadlines under the law, not on any major regulations, but still a worrying trend, critics say.

-Congressional staff and industry representatives also have been asking Health and Human Services for a timeline specifying when it will issue the numerous regulations required by the law.
+Congressional staff and industry representatives also been asking Health and Human Services for a timeline specifying when it will issue the numerous regulations required by the law.

 They were shocked to find the agency has not produced such a document.